 Here are three simple handmade Christmas cards I created for the holidays season.
 The first one is that of a hand drawn snowman with a rubber stamped snowflake frame.

 Snowmen are easy to draw.
 Draw a circle for the head then add a heavy bottom oblong or egg shape.
 Two dots for the eyes, a kind of triangle for the carrot nose and more dots for the snowman's mouth.
 Then two twigs for the arms.
 And there's your simple snowman.

 Here I added a hat and a scarf or muffler just to give it some characters.
 More tiny circles to represent carrot buttons.

-I used a light tint of gray watercolor to give the snowman a bit of dimension.
+I used a light tint of grey watercolor to give the snowman a bit of dimension.
 And black for the hat.
 Just use black watercolor on the left of the hat, clean the brush and pull the black to fill the rest of the hat.
 When I feel the color is too intense, I just wash the brush and go over the place where I want it to be lighter.

 That's it!
 A simple watercolor Christmas card.

 Snowmen and Christmas trees are things that we equate with Christmas.
 So above is a watercolor Christmas tree card.
 Look simple, right?
 It is really simple to make.

 First, I used a pencil and ruler to lightly draw in a frame.
 Then fill in the bricks with a Sukura's Pigma Micron 005 pen.
 I use this pen because it's waterproof and so when I want to add in watercolor, the black outline will not bleed.
 For thicker lines, I use a #01 pen

 Draw the Christmas tree.
 Actually, it's just a line drawn diagonally from the top right to the left side.
 Add wavy lines and Christmas ornaments hanging on them.